CharlesJUDITH/gcp-blockchain/README.md

 If the node is a validator, there will be no ingress or endpoint exposed over internet.

+**Note: As the node is running a namespace, it's isolated from the outside world by default (no ingress).**

 # Configure blockchain node monitoring

 [Tenderduty](https://github.com/StakeLab-Zone/StakeLab/tree/main/Charts/tenderduty) will be used to monitor the validator (if the node is a validator), it requires the valoper address and a RPC node with websocket connection.